Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Adaptors/Virtual_CAN_Adapter.md

 ---
-title: Virtual CAN Bus Adapter
+title: Virtual CAN bus Adapter
 ---

-!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
-    Profinity V2 is available now in General Release.
-If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

-# Prohelion Virtual CAN Bus Adapter
+# Prohelion Virtual CAN bus Adapter

-The Prohelion Virtual CAN Bus Adapter is a special type of adapter in Profinity in that it is designed to relay information to one or more other CAN adapters, while presenting itself to other clients as a Tritium / Prohelion adapter that can be connected to.
+The Prohelion Virtual CAN bus Adapter is a special type of adapter in Profinity in that it is designed to relay information to one or more other CAN adapters, while presenting itself to other clients as a Tritium / Prohelion adapter that can be connected to.

 In the diagram below, a client on the left connects to the Virtual Adapter which is being used in conjunction with a Peak USB adapter to provide connectivity to the actual CAN Network.
 Traffic is routed bi-directionally.